think-privacy/ThinkPrivacy/.github/CONTRIBUTING.md

 Exceptions can be made if no software is available that meet the criteria in a certain category.

-## Writing articles

-Unsolicited articles issues via pull request will not be published.
-Please email dan@thinkprivacy.io with your article idea or request to re-post an article (that you own the rights of).
-If we decide to publish your article, you are then free to issue a pull request (or we can do that for you).

 [Code of Conduct]: CODE_OF_CONDUCT.md